ben-jacobson/Remora-STM32F4xx-PIO/README.md

     - Octopus - I don't have one of these boards, but I can upload the BTT bootloader onto an STM32 and upload and run firmware successfully
 - Adhoc todos:
     - ADC - refactor the analog in to a class based handler from MSP init code to enable choices of analog inputs.
+    - Set up status LED as definable in platformIO.ini

 # Build instructions
 - In a new directory: